cemeyer/gansiweather/README.md

 ## Usage

 First, configure `~/.config/gansiweather.conf`.
-Here is an example:
+Here is an example (it is just JSON):

     {
         "ApiKey": "XXX",